Nephi, son of Lehi: Family tree

 Nephi also mentions having sisters, though he does not give their names or birth orders.
 Little is known about Nephi's children.
 Religious scholar Grant Hardy suggests that all of Nephi's children may have been daughters at the time of passing on the record, or that his sons were influenced by Laman and Lemuel; his speculations are based on the fact that Nephi says he has children yet passes the record on to his brother Jacob.

 Narrative

-In the narrative of the Book of Nephi, Nephi and his family leave Jerusalem around 600 B.C., travel to the Red Sea, and journey three days farther into the wilderness, stopping in a valley by a river near the Red Sea.
+In the narrative of the Book of Nephi, Nephi and his family leave Jerusalem around 600 BC, travel to the Red Sea, and journey three days farther into the wilderness, stopping in a valley by a river near the Red Sea.
 Lehi then sends four sons (Laman, Lemuel, Sam, and Nephi) back to Jerusalem to get the brass plates.
 After successfully obtaining them, they are commanded to return to Jerusalem a second time to bring Ishmael's family.